Having a kidney biopsy: your questions answered

 Information for patients from the Kent Kidney Care Centre

-This leaflet aims to answer any questions you may have about your biopsy.
-If after reading it you are still unsure about anything, please do not hesitate to ask the doctor or nurse on the ward.
+This leaflet aims to answer any questions you may have about your kidney biopsy.
+If you have any further questions or concerns, please speak to a member of your healthcare team.

 What is a biopsy?